spbail-dev/demo-project/README.md

 This is a demo project for my "Getting started with Open Source" talk. **PRs welcome!**

+If you'd like to buy me a :coffee: coffee :coffee: (or beer) as a thank you for providing these learning materials, I'd be super stoked!
+Check out [buymeacoffee.com/sambail](https://www.buymeacoffee.com/sambail) :)

 ## What does this project do?

 Ok, this is really just a dummy project I hacked together to demonstrate contribution workflows. **But** it does do something fun: The code in `brewery_api.py` queries an API that provides a list of breweries for any US state a user inputs.
 Thanks to [openbrewerydb.org](https://www.openbrewerydb.org/) for maintaining this API.